techthehood/notes/servers/my server process/digitalOcean MERN setup.md

       </body>
   </html>
 ```
-> GOTCHA: YOU MUST COMMENT OUT THE LOCATION / SERVER BLOCK FOR THE STATIC PAGE TO WORK
+> GOTCHA: IMPORTANT: YOU MUST COMMENT OUT THE NODEJS LOCATION / SERVER BLOCK FOR THE STATIC PAGE TO WORK

 #### change the owner on the sites-available directory and contents